mojtabasajjadi/FaMoji/README.md

 # FaMoji
-A dataset of Farsi (Persian) meanings of the most popular emojis for sentiment analysis and tasks of measuring semantic similarity. <br>
+A dataset of Farsi (Persian) meanings of the most popular (in social media) emojis for sentiment analysis and tasks of measuring semantic similarity. <br>
 <br>

 <h2>Intro.</h2>